 6 TIPS FOR HOW TO STAY ORGANIZED DURING CUSTOM HOME BUILD

-Just so ya know … these tips can be applied to any type of home build, but my primary focus is on custom homes because custom builds aren’t as streamlined and predictable as building a production or semi-custom home.
+The tips below can be applied to any type of home build, but my primary focus is on custom homes because custom builds aren’t as streamlined and predictable as building a production or semi-custom home.

-Alright, let’s get into the six tips to stay organized during your home build.
+Alright, let’s dive into the six tips to stay organized during your home build.

 1 | ORGANIZE YOUR DESIGN INSPIRATION